SteMat89/workshop-soft-eng/README.md

 We recommend using [Intellij](https://www.jetbrains.com/idea/download/) as the IDE.

+You might also have to install [nvm-windows](https://github.com/coreybutler/nvm-windows) if you are running on Windows.

 You will have to install [Node](https://nodejs.org/en/download/package-manager) v18.20.
-This should also install `npm`, which is a Node packet manager
+This should also install `npm`, which is a Node packet manager.

+You don't need to run this in a virtual machine.

 You might also have to install [ts-node](https://www.npmjs.com/package/ts-node#installation), after you get Node.